Quiz bowl showcases student knowledge

 90

-These were just a few questions that 7th and 8th graders from the area were faced with at the Educational Service Unit No. 9 Junior High School Quiz Bowl on Thursday at the North Shore Assembly of God.
+These were just a few questions that seventh- and eighth-graders from the area faced at the Educational Service Unit No. 9 Junior High School Quiz Bowl on Thursday at the North Shore Assembly of God.

-The questions cover a variety of topics including science, social studies, politics, current events, mathematics, archeology, and more.
+Questions cover a variety of topics including science, social studies, politics, current events, mathematics, archeology and more.

-This event allows kids to showcase their skills in a healthy and competitive way.

 Kel Knehans, the coach for Silver Lake, thinks that participating in the quiz bowl helps kids build confidence.